 Yep!
 There are specific shoes made for deadlifting in and you should consider getting some just like you would for any other sport, hobby or passion.

 Just like running, football, basketball and squatting, there is a whole range of footwear options.
 There are some great and not so great ones.

 In this article, I will cover the very best deadlift shoes and the best options outside of the purpose-built footwear.

-Here is a quick list of my top picks for deadlift shoes.
+Here is a quick list of my top picks for deadlift shoes, click on the links to be taken to their purchase pages.
 You can read an in-depth review on each further down the page.